Martchus/syncthingtray/README.md

     * Pause/resume a specific device or all devices at once
     * Pause/resume a specific directory
     * View recent history of changes (done locally and remotely)
-* Shows Syncthing notifications
+* Shows notifications
+    * The notification to show is configurable
+    * Uses Qt's notification support or a D-Bus notification daemon directly
-* Can read the local Syncthing configuration file for quick setup when just connecting to local instance
+* Reads connection parameters from Syncthing config file for quick setup (when just connecting to local instance)
-* Can show the status of the Syncthing systemd unit and allows to start and stop it (see section *Use of systemd*)
+* Allows monitoring the status of the Syncthing systemd unit to start and stop it (see section *Use of systemd*)
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
-* Can launch Syncthing and syncthing-inotify automatically when started and display stdout/stderr (useful under Windows)
+* Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web UI
-    * Utilizes either Qt WebKit or Qt WebEngine
+    * Utilizes either Qt WebEngine or Qt WebKit
     * Can be built without web view support as well (then the web UI is opened in the regular browser)
-* Allows quickly switching between multiple Syncthing instances
+* Allows switching quickly between multiple Syncthing instances
-* Shows notifications via Qt or uses D-Bus notification daemon directly
 * Also features a simple command line utility `syncthingctl`
     * Check status
     * Trigger rescan/pause/resume/restart
     * Wait for idle
-    * View and modify configuration
+    * View and modify raw configuration
     * Supports Bash completion, even for directory and device names
 * Also bundles a KIO plugin which shows the status of a Syncthing directory and allows to trigger Syncthing actions in Dolphin file manager
     * Rescan selected items
     * Rescan entire Syncthing directory
     * Pause/resume Syncthing directory
     * See also screenshots section
 * Also has an implementation as Plasmoid for Plasma 5 desktop
-* Build Syncthing as a library to run it in the same process as the tray/GUI (optional build configuration, not enabled by default)
+* Allows building Syncthing as a library to run it in the same process as the tray/GUI (optional build configuration which is not enabled by default)
 * English and German localization

-## Planned features
-The tray is still under development; the following features are under construction or planned:

-* Create Qt Quick Controls 2 and Kirigami 2 based frontend for mobile devices (focusing on Android)
-* Make some notifications configurable on folder level
-* Optionally notify for single file updates (https://github.com/Martchus/syncthingtray/issues/7)
+## Does this launch or bundle Syncthing itself?
+What about my existing Syncthing installation?
+Syncthing Tray does *not* launch Syncthing itself by default.
+There should be no interface with your existing Syncthing installation.
+You might consider different configurations:

+* If you're happy how Syncthing is started on your system so far just tell Syncthing Tray to connect to your currently running Syncthing instance in the settings.
+If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section *Use of systemd*).
+* If you would like Syncthing Tray to take care of starting Syncthing for you, you can use the Syncthing launcher available in the settings.
+    * The Windows builds provided in the release section on GitHub come with a built-in version of Syncthing which you can consider to use.
+Keep in mind that automatic updates of Syncthing are not possible this way.
+    * In any case you can simply point the launcher to the binary of Syncthing (which you have to install separately).
+* It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

 ## Screenshots
 The screenshots are not up-to-date.